paikung12/mycos-Adminsystem/README.md

 ## UI

 ### `npm install @material-ui/core`
+Material-UI components work in isolation.
+They are self-supporting, and will only inject the styles they need to display.
+They don't rely on any global style-sheets such as normalize.css.

 ### `npm i --save @fortawesome/fontawesome-svg-core`
 ### `  npm install --save @fortawesome/free-solid-svg-icons`
 ### `  npm install --save @fortawesome/react-fontawesome`
+The traditional font container turns out to be a great way to deliver icons on the web.
+They're vector graphics, which means they scale up perfectly and look awesome on retina.
+And just like with traditional typography, you can easily change an icon's size, color, drop shadow, or anything else that's possible with CSS.